jasminewoo/Presentation-WhatKindOfDevDoIWantToBe/README.md

 ### Tools:
 - I thought about using [gitpod](https://www.gitpod.io/) to do live coding (for front end and security bugs) but I am going to go with github codespaces instead because it will allow students to get more green squares.
 - Using Table Plus as a database visualization tool
+- Using neon for free hosting of the postgreSQL database
+- DBngin is a way to view local databases on tablePlus
 - I eventually want to get a testing environment set up with [cypress](https://cloud.cypress.io/), maybe [observable](https://observablehq.com/) could help with that?